Writing On The Door Conference: Your Writing Life

 HOUSING

 The Landmark Resort has a block of rooms for conference attendees.
 For online reservation bookings- go to the Landmark website- www.thelandmarkresort.com click on the BOOK NOW button (top right) on the main page, enter your arrival and departure dates and then under the calendar enter the Group Code of WriteOn5255 The Group Code is case sensitive and should be typed exactly as is with no spaces.
 Click on the check availability button and that will populate the rooms and rates that are available in the group block.
 Select the room type you want and follow-thru the required steps to make your reservation.
-Any reservations needing extra days before or after the group dates of 11/08-11/10/24, will have to call and book that in person- 1- 800-273-7877.
+Any reservations needing extra days before or after the group dates of 11/07-11/10/24, will have to call and book that in person- 1- 800-273-7877.
+Reserve your room by October 18!

 FRIDAY, NOVEMBER 8